SolaceLabs/pubsubplus-cf-dev/README.md

 * Enable routing so that your hosting computer can communicate with the VMs hosting BOSH-lite

 * The following environment variable parameters are available to adjust the size of the BOSH-lite VM when creating it.
-  - VM_MEMORY=8192 is the default: it is enough to support the deployment of CF, CF-MYSQL and a single VMR
+  - VM_MEMORY=8192 is the default: it is enough to support the deployment of CF, CF-MYSQL and a single PubSub+ instance
-  - VM_SWAP=8192 is the default: it is enough to support up to 4 VMRs before needing to add more.
+  - VM_SWAP=8192 is the default: it is enough to support up to 4 PubSub+ instances before needing to add more.
-  - VM_DISK_SIZE=65_536 is the default: it is enough to support up to 4 VMRs before needing more storage.
+  - VM_DISK_SIZE=65_536 is the default: it is enough to support up to 4 PubSub+ instances before needing more storage.
   - VM_EPHEMERAL_DISK_SIZE=32_768 is the default: it provides enough room to spare for multiple deployments and re-deployment.
 You should not need to adjust this.
-  - In general under a BOSH-lite deployment you should add 4000 Mb to VM_MEMORY and 2000 Mb to VM_SWAP per additional VMR.
+  - In general under a BOSH-lite deployment you should add 4000 Mb to VM_MEMORY and 2000 Mb to VM_SWAP per additional PubSub+ instance.

 ~~~~
 cd bin
 ./bosh_lite_vm.sh -c
 ~~~~

-### Installation on Linux - Step 3 - Deploy CF and cf-mysql
+### Installation on Linux - Step 3 - Deploy CF

-To deploy CF and cf-mysql in BOSH-lite to host the Solace service broker and other applications:
+To deploy CF in BOSH-lite to host the Solace service broker and other applications:

 * Run [cf_deploy.sh](bin/cf_deploy.sh).
 This script will deploy cf from this repository: [cf-deployment](https://github.com/cloudfoundry/cf-deployment).
-* Run [cf_mysql_deploy.sh](bin/cf_mysql_deploy.sh).
-This script will deploy cf-mysql from this repository: [cf-mysql-deployment](https://github.com/cloudfoundry/cf-mysql-deployment).

 ~~~~
 cd bin
 ./cf_deploy.sh
-./cf_mysql_deploy.sh
 ~~~~

 You are now ready for a [Solace Messaging Deployment](#solace-messaging-deployment)